 On Easter Sunday in 2016, Mukajanga was attacked by a mob who asked why he promoted homosexuality in Uganda.
 Three years earlier, according to Mukajanga, he had been harassed and arrested by police while attempting to pick up money donated for his mother’s funeral.

-Despite the past and present threats to his life and safety, Mukajanga continues to speak out, and fight for human rights in his homeland.
+Despite the past threats to his life and safety, Mukajanga continued to speak out and fight for human rights in his homeland.
 “I dream about one day living in a country with total respect, dignity, liberty, equality, and freedom to all its citizens despite their religious, cultural, and sexual orientation differences, built on tolerance for those to express their individuality,” Mukajanga said.

-We thank Rev. Patrick Leuben Mukajanga for his courageous advocacy in Uganda, and for his support of our community.
+We remember Rev. Patrick Leuben Mukajanga and thank him for his courageous advocacy in Uganda, and for his support of our community.